Houari Boumédiène: Domestic policy

 Political stability reigned, however, as attempts at challenging the state were generally nipped in the bud.
 As chairman of the Revolutionary Command Council, Boumédiène and his associates ruled by decree.
 During the 1970s, constitutional rule was gradually reinstated and civilian political institutions were restored and reorganized.
 Efforts were made to revive activity within the FLN, and state institutions were reestablished systematically, starting with local assemblies and moving up through regional assemblies to the national level, with the election of a parliament.
 The process culminated with the adoption of a constitution (1976) that laid down Algeria's political structure.
 This was preceded by a period of relatively open debate on the merits of the government-backed proposal, although the constitution itself was then adopted in a state-controlled referendum with no major changes.
-The constitution reintroduced the office of president, which Boumédiène entered after a single-candidate referendum in 1978.
+The constitution reintroduced the office of president.
+As the leader of the FLN, Boumédiène was the sole candidate for president, and was confirmed in office in a December referendum.

 At the time of his death, later that year, the political and constitutional order in Algeria was virtually entirely of FLN design.
 This structure remained largely unchanged until the late 1980s, when political pluralism was introduced and the FLN lost its role as dominant single party.
 (Many basic aspects of this system and the Boumédiène-era constitution are still in place.)
 However, throughout Boumédiène's era, the military remained the dominant force in the country's politics, and military influence permeated civilian institutions such as the FLN, parliament and government, undercutting the constitutionalization of the country's politics.
 Intense financial or political rivalries between military and political factions persisted, and was kept in check and prevented from destabilizing the government mainly by Boumédiène's overwhelming personal dominance of both the civilian and military sphere.

 Algeria experienced significant economic and social development under his government.
 Between 1962 and 1982, the Algerian population increased from 10 to 20 million people and, massively rural before independence, 45% of the population was urbanized.
 Annual per capita income, which did not exceed 2,000 francs in 1962, exceeds 11,000 francs twenty years later, while the enrolment rate varies from 75 to 95% depending on the region, far from the 10% of French Algeria.
-However, it maintains a one-party system and the priority given to industrial development makes it neglect agriculture.
+However, Boumédiène's regime prioritized industrial development, which led it neglecting agriculture.